michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 ---

 R can be a very unforgiving language.
-Obtuse error messages and a variety of differing but similar data types leads to a frustrating learning curve.
+Obtuse error messages and a variety of differing but similar data structures leads to a frustrating learning curve.
-Furthermore R is a functional programming language which if you are used to imperative programming (e.g. Java/Perl/Python/Ruby) makes R seem like a crufty Perl of statistics.
+Furthermore R is a functional programming language which, if you are used to imperative programming (e.g. Java/Perl/Python/Ruby), makes R seem like a crufty Perl for statistics.

 The functional nature of R however is often understated.
-Myself when I first started to program in R, I programmed as if I was writing Java since this was the only language I knew.
+Myself when I first started to program in R, I programmed as if I was writing Java as this was the only language I knew.
 This lead to frustration at the poor object support and the seeming requirement to create large numbers of loops and temporary variables.

-I've recently started to learn Clojure begun which has lead me appreciate the functional heart of R and how it can simplify your code.
-I could go so far to say that R is almost a lisp dialect since it draws much inspiration from Scheme.
+I've recently started to learn Clojure which has lead me appreciate the functional heart of R and how much it can simplify your code.
+R is almost a lisp dialect since it draws much inspiration from Scheme.
 This, for instance, is valid R:

 <%= highlight %>
     sqrt(